 Hello!
-My name is Rita, I am 28 years old and I am from Russia (my beloved sunny Krasnodar), but I have been living in India for a year and a half now.
+My name is Rita, I am 28 years old and I am from Russia (my beloved sunny Krasnodar), but I have been living in India for two years now.
 What am I doing here?
 I am married to Indian.
 But not a typical Indian.
 And I believe that even living in such country like India is possible to remain yourself, though sometimes it isn’t easy, but not necessary to live according to social stereotypes.
 Actually for a long time in my life already I have complicated relationships with stereotypes.
 But let’s start from the beginning…

 When I was at school, I was a shy nerdy class topper, who was perceived only so.
 Although I didn’t look exactly like one ever (now, looking from the Indian perspective, it seems very strange for me to remember how a shy nerd went to school in short skirts and with make up)…